Tommy Miller

-Thomas William Miller (born 8 January 1979) is an English professional footballer who played as a midfielder.
-He was most recently the manager of National League North club Spennymoor Town.
+Thomas William Miller (born 8 January 1979) is an English former professional footballer who played as a midfielder.
+He was most recently the assistant manager of National League North club South Shields.

 He has previously played for Hartlepool United, Ipswich Town, Sunderland, Preston North End, Sheffield Wednesday, Huddersfield Town, Swindon Town, Bury and FC Halifax Town.

 Playing career

 Hartlepool United

-Born in County Durham, Tommy was in the Ipswich Town youth system as a youngster but was released at 15 and went on to join Hartlepool United, where he signed his first professional deal.
+Born in Shotton Colliery, County Durham, Miller was in the Ipswich Town youth system as a youngster but was released at 15 and went on to join Hartlepool United, where he signed his first professional deal.
 After 160 appearances and 41 goals in Division Three, he attracted the interest of several clubs and so left the club in 2001.
 Before joining Ipswich Town, Miller was close to joining Norwegian side Brann in order to play in the Champions League Campaign on a three-month loan deal.
 However, Miller's move to Brann was unlikely because FA rules state a player can only join a team outside of Britain for a minimum of three months.

 Ipswich Town

 Miller signed back to Ipswich on 12 July 2001 by manager George Burley for £750,000.
 In his first season at Ipswich Town, he only made eight league appearances and his side was 18th place which resulted relegation to Football League Division One.
-On 1 November 2001, he made his European cup debut in the UEFA Cup against Swedish side Helsingborgs in a 3–1 win.
+On 1 November 2001, he made his European cup debut in the UEFA Cup against Swedish side Helsingborg in a 3–1 win.
 On 25 November 2001, Miller made his league debut for the club in 0–0 draw against Middlesbrough after coming on as a substitute on a 75 minutes for Sixto Peralta.
 The following season, the club did play in the UEFA Cup again due to UEFA Respect Fair Play ranking where Miller was involved in the First Round against Smederevo and won 2–1 on aggregate.

 He then spent four years at Ipswich, scoring 15 goals in 50 appearances in the 2004–05 season and helping them to an unsuccessful Championship play-off appearance.
 After his last season, Ipswich Town offered Miller a new contract on a two years, only for him to rejected as his contract was set to expire which attracted interests from Premier League and Championship clubs.